william0701/ceNet-Omnibus/README.md

 > NOTE: Please Remeber to Click **Preview** Button on the right-bottom corner of the panel once set parameters properly.

-> WARNING: The Biomart Download may take relative long time, especially for the users on the mainland of China.
+> WARNING: The Biomart Download may take relatively longer time, especially for the users on the Chinese Mainland.

 ### 2. Data Processing